How to Request Credit

 - Identify What Rowan Course(s) You Would Like Credit For

-- To receive credit for your professional experience that you bring from outside of the university—your certifications, transcripts, and volunteer experiences must be tied to existing Rowan courses and the learning outcomes with each one.
+To receive credit for the accomplishments and experience that you bring from outside Rowan--certifications, transcripts, and volunteer experiences must be tied to Rowan courses and the learning outcomes with each one. (see the example below)

-- The University may have already assessed the same certifications for other students.
-For a list of certifications that are already assessed for college equivalency, you can access the PLA Transfer Course Database.
+Rowan University may have already assessed the same certifications for other students.
+For a list of certifications that are already assessed for Rowan equivalency, you can access the PLA Transfer Course Database. (update to PLA specific database - through ticket)

 - Submit Your Request in the Form

-- If the faculty determine that your sponsored professional training does substitute our course (s), you will be notified and the Registrar’s Office will apply the credit to your program of study once the fee is paid.
+The request and supporting documentation will be reviewed by the corresponding faculty (ex.
+Construction Management sent to CM Faculty at the College of Engineering).
+If the faculty determine that your documented training does substitute our course (s), you will be notified and the Registrar’s Office will apply the credit to your program of study.

 Students in our Computer Systems Technology program can get credit for CST 06320 Microcomputer Operating Systems I: Workstation if they attained the Microsoft Endpoint Administrator Certificate .
 This course has these learning objectives…